 A survey for care leavers.

-By working with over 50 local authorities and gathering almost 10,000 responses from children and care leavers we have gained insight into the key question, what makes life good for children in care and care leavers?
+By working with over 80 local authorities and gathering over 24,000 responses from children and care leavers we have gained insight into the key question, what makes life good for children in care and care leavers?

 The Your Life, Your Care and Your Life Beyond Care surveys are the largest surveys of their kind, giving more children in care and care leavers the chance to share their experiences.
 The survey compares local findings with those of other local authorities, as well as with peers in the general population.